Library: access thousands of free magazines, newspapers and audiobooks. Click to get info

 We know that many residents are worried about the future and about their jobs at this difficult time.

 The experienced team at Waltham Forest Adult Learning Service can help you find and apply for a job.
 Want to improve your skills?
-Enrol on a free Waltham Forest Adult Learning Service summer course.
+Want to improve your skills?
+Explore our 2020-21 programme and enrol on a course with us.

 Morgan Sindall Property Services and Aston Group, the two main contractors for Waltham Forest Council housing, are also offering support to make sure you are well prepared for your next employment opportunity.